francoposa/francoposa.io/content/resources/dev-setup/python-setup-fedora-linux.md

 We will:

-1. Install the compilers and libraries required to build Python from source on Fedora.
+1. Install the compilers and libraries required to build Python from source on Linux.
 2. Install Pyenv to manage and switch between multiple Python versions
 3. Install Virtualenvwrapper as a Pyenv plugin to create and manage virtual environments
 4. Try it Out!

 ## 0. Prerequisites

-### 0.1 A Current Version of Fedora (or other) Linux
+### 0.1 A Current Version of Linux

-These steps have been tested on Fedora 41 & 42, though Steps 2 & 3 are valid for any Linux distribution -
-you would just need to figure out the equivalent package names and package manager commands.
+The development package names for Step 1 are valid on Fedora Linux, tested on Fedora Workstation 41 & 42.
+For other distros, the equivalent names are easily found via a search of the package repositories.

+All other steps are distribution-agnostic.

 ## 1. Install Compilers & Development Libraries